thiago-henrique-leite/Billinho/readme/enrollments-en.md

  ***8.3.5 Updating Enrollment: POST api/v1/enrollments/3***

->   Allowed parameters: Course name or institution id.
+>   Allowed parameters: Place the field you want to update.

+>   Note: When updating a enrollment, all bills linked to it are disabled and new bills are created with updated values.

 >   Request: